rafid29mehda/All-About-ECG/Feature Extraction/Morphological, Wavelet, Statistical Feature Extraction/README.md

 print("P Wave Shapes:", p_shapes)
 ```

 **Explanation**: The code isolates the P wave and checks for multiple peaks to detect notching.
-Adjust the height threshold based on your signal.
+Adjust the height threshold based on the signal.

 ---